avocado-enthusiasts/echo-chamber/README.md

 #### Strip

 Clean a string by removing symbols, hyperlinks, and non-english characters, and other undesired words.
-Dependices needed for strip.py are Unidecode, Enchant, & NLTK
+Dependices needed for strip.py are Unidecode, Enchant, & NLTK:\
 	```pip install Unidecode pyenchant nltk```